Various Thoughts About My Work

 with the movie Platoon

-and other works and dates, that I desired
+and other works and dates, that

-something more unique and somewhat unknown with
+I desired something more unique and somewhat unknown

 When editing